By Meg Guiseppi

 Your most recent articles will show up at the top of your profile, which immediately:

-I’ve found that many people on LinkedIn are not aware that they can make use of the Pulse platform, and many don’t know how or where to access it.
+I’ve found that many people on LinkedIn are not aware that they can make use of the blogging platform, and many don’t know how or where to access it.

-In the above screen shot from my profile, you’ll see the “Publish a post” button directly below my name and photo.
+In the above screen shot from my profile, you’ll see the “Write an article” button to the right of my profile photo.
 Look for and click on this button on your own profile, from “Home” in your profile navigation menu, along the top left of your profile.
-This takes you to a blank page on Pulse, where you can start writing.
+This takes you to a blank page, where you can start writing.